SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 *"But you're NOT fine!
 You put on a front for your friends, but deep down you're miserable.
 Deep down you're still me."*

-"I said I'm fine, I can handle it!"
+"I said I'm fine; I can handle it!"

 *"Can you?
 Really?
 What are you going to do when you can't anymore?
-When you crash and burn.
-When your friends see the real you."*
+When you crash and burn?
+When your friends see the real you?"*

-"That won't happen, I won't let it!"
+"That won't happen; I won't let it!"

 *"But it will!
-Sooner or later, all of… this, that you've kept hidden underneath you, will be too much to handle."* Pinkie's reflection gestures in her general direction. *"What then?
+Sooner or later, all of… this, that you've kept hidden underneath you, will become too much to handle."* Pinkie's reflection gestures in her general direction. *"What then?
 Please, you can't keep doing this."*

-"No, it won't, you're wrong.
+"No, it won't; you're wrong.
 I'm strong, and I'll never disappoint my friends," Pinkie says as a tear rolls down her face.

 *"You know you will, and you're afraid.
 You've delayed the crash, but you're still terrified of the burns."*